Mercy-line/Mercy-line/README.md

-## Hi there 👋 I am Mercyline Nyaboke Mokua
+### Hi there 👋 I am Mercyline Nyaboke Mokua

 Aspiring Mobile Developer (in training) | UI/UX Designer | Frontend | IoT Enthusiast

 ---

 ### About Me
-I am a passionate and ambitious Computer Science student with a growing interest in **Mobile app development**, **UI/UX Design**, and **IOT Innovation** I love designing and building simple, human centered, impactful and beautiful digital products.
+I am a passionate and ambitious Computer Science student with a growing interest in **Mobile app development**, **UI/UX Design**, and **IOT Innovation.** I love designing and building simple, human centered, impactful and beautiful digital products.
 Currently exploring the world of **mobile app development**, **React.js for web**, and connecting the real world with **IoT**.

 My goal is to become a **professional Mobile Developer** capable of building scalable, intuitive appa that bridge the gap between technology and everyday life.